 What is Encanto?

-Encanto is the 60th animated classic from Walt Disney Animation Studios and comes from directors Jared Bush and Byron Howard, and co-director Charise Castro Smith.
-The magical adventure musical follows the family Madrigal, which, for the most part, is made up of uniquely-gifted individuals blessed with miracles and helping the town where they live.
-The feature film is led by Stephanie Beatriz’s Mirabel Madrigal as she follows a trail of potential destruction that will ultimately unravel everything she — and her family — has ever known.
-Disney’s official description of Encanto is as follows:
+Encanto is the 60th animated classic from Walt Disney Animation Studios, directed by Jared Bush and Byron Howard, with co-director Charise Castro Smith.
+The magical adventure musical follows the Madrigal family, which, for the most part, is made up of uniquely gifted individuals blessed with miracles and helping the town where they live.

 Walt Disney Animation Studios’ ENCANTO tells the tale of an extraordinary family, the Madrigals, who live hidden in the mountains of Colombia, in a magical house, in a vibrant town, in a wondrous, charmed place called an Encanto.
 The magic of the Encanto has blessed every child in the family with a unique gift from super strength to the power to heal—every child except one, Mirabel.
 But when she discovers that the magic surrounding the Encanto is in danger, Mirabel decides that she, the only ordinary Madrigal, might just be her exceptional family’s last hope.